Pixate/pixate-freestyle-ios/README.md

 #import <PixateFreestyle/PixateFreestyle.h>
 ```

-And like the Installation step above, just change your main.m to look like the following, you no longer need to submit your license key and user name.
+And like the Installation step above, just change your main.m to look like the following, you no longer need to use a license key or user name.

 ```
 #import <PixateFreestyle/PixateFreestyle.h>